Tigray genocide: Tigrayans as a protected group

-Alleged Crimes
+Genocide

-Genocidal Rape
+Genocidal rape

 The earliest reports on sexual- and gender-based violence emerged in March and April of 2021.
 One of those reports came from The New York Times after interviewing Mona Lisa, a survivor of an attempted assault.
 She detailed that after her resistance, the soldier shot her, leading to an amputated arm; similar testimonies started coming from other outlets as well.
-In addition, another report came from CNN, where they interviewed victims who had fled to neighboring Sudan.
-The testimony from the victims indicated that sexual violence was used to "change the identity" of the women.
-Dr. Tedros Tefera, a physician working at the refugee camp in Sudan, called what was happening in Tigray a "genocide."
-In addition, UN Aid Chief Mark Lowcock, stated "sexual violence is being used as a weapon of war in Ethiopia's Tigray", and urged the UN to issue a statement.
-Abiy Ahmed's own cabinet member resigned her position as Minister of Women, Children, and Youth, in protest of how the investigation into those crimes was handled; she claimed her report was blocked by the government.
+In addition, another report came from CNN, whose reporters interviewed victims who had fled to neighboring Sudan.
+The victims' testimonies indicated that sexual violence was used to "change the identity" of the women.
+In addition, UN Aid Chief Mark Lowcock stated that "sexual violence is being used as a weapon of war in Ethiopia's Tigray" and urged the UN to issue a statement.
+Abiy Ahmed's own cabinet member resigned her position as Minister of Women, Children, and Youth in protest of how the investigation into those crimes was handled; she claimed her report was blocked by the government.

-A 2023 study by Mengistu Welday Gebremichael of the College of Health Sciences at Mekelle University, entitled "Rape survivors' experience in Tigray: a qualitative study," explores the devastating impact of sexual violence on women and girls in the Tigray region.
+Academic research also indicates the presence of genocidal rape.
+A 2023 study by Mengistu Welday Gebremichael of the College of Health Sciences at Mekelle University explored the impact of sexual violence on women and girls in the Tigray region.
 The authors highlight the long-lasting trauma, the challenges faced in escaping rape and killings, and the urgent need for coordinated efforts to heal, support, and rehabilitate survivors.

-A 2024 article, "Your Womb is Our Enemy: The Rape of Tigray as Genocidal Rape," published in the *Journal of BRICS Studies*, provides a comprehensive analysis of the sexual violence perpetrated against Tigrayan civilians during the conflict.
+A 2024 article published in the Journal of BRICS Studies provides a comprehensive analysis of the sexual violence perpetrated against Tigrayan civilians during the conflict.
 The authors detail the extent and nature of the abuse, presenting evidence suggesting an intent to sterilize and inflict maximum damage.
 By comparing the sexual violence in Tigray with similar cases from other conflicts, the authors conclude that it constitutes genocide.

-Destruction of the Healthcare System
+Destruction of the healthcare system

 Different studies indicate that Tigray's healthcare facilities were systematically and intentionally targeted, with close to 90% of the region's healthcare system being destroyed.
-A Médecins Sans Frontières (MSF) report showed that less than 1 in 10 facilities were functioning, with 73% looted and 87% not fully or partially functioning.
+A Médecins Sans Frontières report showed that less than 1 in 10 facilities were functioning, with 73% looted and 87% not fully or partially functioning.
 This destruction had a detrimental impact on the maternal mortality rate, which quadrupled from 186 per 100,000 in the pre-war period to 840 per 100,000 by May 2022.

-Cultural Genocide
+Cultural genocide

 Policies in the region have enforced the Amharic language on the indigenous Tigray population, a process which scholars Merih Welay Welesilassie and Berhane Gerencheal named "linguistic genocide" in a 2025 paper.